Aleister Crowley,

 : Hajo Banzhaf & Elisa Hemmerlein (April 2000)

-The Crowley Tarot: The Handbook to the Cards: by Akron
+The Crowley Tarot: The Handbook to the Cards

 Author: Patrick Deese